arthurlormeauwall/OpenCvTester/README.md

 ## Usage

 To use this framework, you first have to import `App` classe from *guiManager* package.
+Then you create an `App` object.

+If you want to use open Cv you call `app.initOpenCv();`

-Then you create an `App` object, passing the path to the image you want to work with to its constructor.
+Then you call `initialize(String fileName)` passing the path to the image you want to work with.

 Filters are objects that you create and add to the `FiltersDataBase` object, managed by the `App` object (so you never have to deal directly with the `FiltersDataBase`).
 In the beginning, the filters database is empty.